 1.2.
 The contestants are free to choose the place of their participation in the first round.

 1.3.
-The Competition may be participated be the organists born not earlier than January 1, 1985.
+The Competition may be participated by organists born not earlier than January 1, 1983.

 1.4.
 Application forms duly filled in should be sent

 a) By e-mail to: email@example.com

 b) from the official website of the competition: www.organcompetition.ru

 Information as to participate in the Competition may be received from: